 I’m a new research degree student – what do I need to do to get started?

-You will already have received information about the matriculation process by this point, and it’s important that you complete matriculation as access to IS systems (emails/university networks etc.) will only be set up after you finish matriculation.
+You will already have received information about the registration process by this point, and it’s important that you complete registration as access to IS systems (emails/university networks etc.) will only be set up after you finish registration.

 You can follow these steps to access the University’s online services.
 You will also receive your research student ID card which is sent to your contact address.